marcinjahn/technology-notebook/src/docs/computers/blockchain/solidity.md

 ```

 The function above will invoke the modifier with the value `Phase.Regs` (it's an
 enum) passed to it.
-Only if that modifier succeeds the transaction may be
+Only if that modifier succeeds, the transaction may be
 registered.

 ::: tip Multiple modifiers